Auto Mag Pistol: Designations

 Lee Jurras of Super Vel Ammunition commissioned a limited run of Auto Mags to be given the "LEJ" prefix on their serial numbers.
-They were to be custom-made to his specifications and were chambered in .44AMP, .357AMP and in Jurras' wildcat .41 JMP.
-Some of Jurras's custom Auto Mags had custom leather holsters and magazine pouches, shoulder stocks, high polish finish, engraving, and other features.
+They were to be custom-made to his specifications and were chambered in .44AMP, .357AMP, and in Jurras' wildcat .41 JMP.
+Some of Jurras's custom Auto Mags had custom leather holsters and magazine pouches, shoulder stocks, high polish finish, custom engraving, among other features.

 Ammunition

 The .44 Auto Mag Pistol cartridge was introduced in 1971.
-Its rimless, straight wall case was originally formed by trimming the .308 Winchester or .30-06 case to 1.30 inches (33 mm).
+Its rimless, straight wall case was originally formed by trimming the .308 Winchester or .30-06 Springfield case to 1.30 inches (33 mm).
 Loaded ammunition was once available from the Mexican firm of Cartuchos Deportivos Mexico and from Norma (a Swedish firm), which produced empty cases.

 The .357 AMP round went into production in 1972 with the North Hollywood guns.
 It is similar to the .44 AMP, but is necked down to accept the smaller diameter bullet.
-The same is true for the .41JMP, .30, .25 and .22LMP.
+The same is true for the .41 JMP, .30 LMP, .25 LMP, and .22 LMP.

 Presently, loaded ammunition is available from Cor-Bon as well as SBR Ammunition, and new .44 AMP brass is available from Starline Brass.
-The dedicated handloader can form AMP cases from .30-06 or .308 Winchester brass, using a series of forming dies and an inside neck reamer.
+The dedicated handloader can form AMP cases from .30-06 Springfield or .308 Winchester brass, using a series of forming dies and an inside neck reamer.

-The Auto Mag design gave birth to three new cartridges: the .44 AutoMag (.44 AMP), .357 AutoMag (.357 AMP) and the lesser-known .41 JMP.
+The Auto Mag design gave birth to three new cartridges: the .44 AutoMag (.44 AMP), .357 AutoMag (.357 AMP), and the lesser-known .41 JMP.
 There were barrels made to shoot other cartridges: